HistoryThis section has been translated automatically.

 Internal therapyThis section has been translated automatically.

-Alternative: In a randomized study in a medium sized collective a positive clinical effect (shortening of the duration of the disease) could be proven by an oral, 7 days long administration of Aciclovir (OFF Label Use) (400 mg/5xday p.o.).
-This therapeutic option should be carefully considered in view of the self-limiting course of the disease.
+Alternative: Aciclovir; in a randomized study in a medium-sized collective, a positive clinical effect (shortening of disease duration) was demonstrated by oral administration of aciclovir (OFF label use) for 7 days (400 mg/5xday p.o.).
+This therapeutic option should be carefully considered with regard to the self-limiting course of the disease.

-Alternative: Oral erythromycin (250mg 4x/day for 2 weeks) is significantly successful after a meta-analysis (Chuh A et al. 2005)
+Alternative: Oral erythromycin (250mg 4x/day for 2 weeks) is significantly successful according to a meta-analysis (Chuh A et al. 2005).